luccas00/luccas00/README.md

 💻 At Smart Consulting, I contribute to improving the efficiency and quality of our clients' projects.
 I have experience in adapting and configuring Dynamics 365 business applications, with a focus on Project Operations (project and finance operations), Customer Service (customer support), and Dynamics 365 Sales.

-🏫 Pursuing a Bachelor's degree in Information Systems at UFOP (Federal University of Ouro Preto).
+🏫 Pursuing a Bachelor's degree in Information Systems at UFOP (Federal University of Ouro Preto)

 </br>